JetBrains/kotlin-native/COCOAPODS.md

         summary = "Some description for a Kotlin/Native module" homepage = "Link to a Kotlin/Native module homepage"

-        // A name of a produced framework can be changed.
+        // The name of the produced framework can be changed.
-        // By default it's equal to a name of the Gradle project. frameworkName = "my_framework"
+        // The name of the Gradle project is used here by default. frameworkName = "my_framework"
     }
 }